dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-etcd.md

 {{% codetab %}}

-You can run Etcd locally using Docker Compose:
+You can run Etcd database locally using Docker Compose.
+Create a new file called `docker-compose.yml` and add the following contents as an example:

 ```
 version: '2'